robicse11127/react-wp-blog/README.md

 # react-wp-blog
-A react blog using WP rest api
+A React blog using WP Rest API